isabella232/gatsby-theme-algolia/README.md

 You can specify what kind of data to push to Algolia server.

-The following is the default query.
-You can add things to the query or change how `transformer` behaves.
+You can add things to the `query` or change how `transformer` behaves.

 ```js
 {